GSA/CFO.gov/_cards/2021-11-26-0510-Accounting,-Concepts, Policies and Principles-Entry.md

 job_series: 0510 Accounting
 career_level: Entry
 permalink: /cards/510-Accounting,-Concepts, Policies and Principles-Entry
-functional_competency_designation: Primary
+functional_competency_designation: Fred - Ignore me
 competency: Accounting, Concepts, Policies and Principles
-competency_group: Accounting
+competency_group: Primary
 competency_description: Apply federal accounting standards, fiscal law, policies, regulations, principles, standards, internal controls and procedures to financial management activities.
 level: "7-9"
 behavior_illustrations: Develops and utilizes financial processes and resources to ensure effectiveness and accountability ?
 Performs finance functions with a high degree of effectiveness and efficiency ?
 Examines a variety of accounts, documents, records, related reports and processes to determine performance in accordance with appropriate procedures and regulations
 proficiency_level_definition: Applies the competency in the simplest situations ?
 Requires close and extensive guidance ?
 Demonstrates awareness of concepts and processes ?
 Applies the competency in difficult situations ?
 Requires occasional guidance ?
 Demonstrates understanding of concepts and processes
 relevant_courses: []
-filters: Accounting-Accounting-Concepts-Policies-and-Principles GS-7-9 series-0510
+filters: Primary-Accounting-Concepts-Policies-and-Principles GS-7-9 series-0510
 ---

 <div class="desktop:grid-col-6 margin-y-205">